codenautas/class-inspector/README.md

 class-inspector
 =================

-Get all properties of the class and its ancestors.
+Get static and instance methods of a class.